imsam67/signalr-hub/README.md

-# SignalR Test - Chat Hub (ASP.NET Core 5 - September 2021)
+# SignalR Test - Chat Hub (ASP.NET Core 5)

-This project is a test app that provides simple chat infrastructure using SignalR.
+This project is a test app that provides a simple chat infrastructure using SignalR.

 ## License
-Private
+MIT